ayushnoori/datalens/README.md

 data.
 DataLENS houses bioinformatics pipelines for the analysis of -omics data on Alzheimer’s disease and related dementias (ADRD) as well as streamlined web interfaces which allow neuroscientists to browse and query the results of these analyses.
-There are currently over 50 genetic, proteomics, and transcriptomics studies included in the DataLENS database, most of which are already available to analyze and
+Note that -omics refers to the branch of science concerned with quantifying the levels of biological molecules (e.g., RNAs, proteins, etc.), and encompasses genomics, transcriptomics, proteomics, metabolomics, metagenomics, etc.

-explore:
+There are currently over 50 genetic, proteomics, and transcriptomics studies included in the DataLENS database, most of which are already available to analyze and explore:

 **Gene Expression Data**